Study Management

 Starting from scratch allows you to design a study tailored to your specific research needs.
 This approach is ideal when you have a unique study design or when existing templates do not meet your requirements.

-2. Enter Study Details: Provide a descriptive title (e.g., “Daily Mood and Activity Study”) and a detailed description outlining the study’s purpose, objectives, and participant expectations.
-These fields are editable later, so you can refine them as needed.
+2. Enter Study Details: Provide a descriptive title and a detailed description outlining the study's purpose, objectives, and participant expectations.

 Example: For a study on workplace stress, you might title it "Workplace Stress and Movement Patterns" and describe it as "A study to explore how physical activity influences stress levels among office workers, using smartphone sensors and daily surveys."